Skip to main content

 2. Open the virtual data center page.

-4. From the ACTIONS vApp menu, select AddAdd VM.
+4. In the vApp ACTIONS menu, select AddAdd VM.

-8. If you are creating a virtual machine from a ready-made template, select From Template in the Type field.
+8. If you are creating a virtual machine from a template, in the Type field, select From Template.

-If you need to enable the virtual machine with recastomization, use the Recastomize Guest OS instructions.
+If you need to power on the virtual machine with recustomization, see the Guest OS Recustomization article.

 2. Open the virtual data center page.

-4. From the ACTIONS menu of the virtual machine, select PowerPower On.
+4. In the virtual machine ACTIONS menu, select PowerPower On.

 Move a virtual machine to another vApp